 The charcoal filter in the fresh water flush circuit is rated for 1.5 GPM (6 LPM).
 If your house pressure water system pushes more than 1.5 GPM through the charcoal filter (4.5 gallons in 3 minutes) then chlorine won't be adequately removed from the flush water.
-The flow regulator can be adjusted to make the flow rate as close as possible to 1.5 GPM.
 Place the output hose from the charcoal filter into a bucket and open the service valve.
-Turn the center screw on the pressure regulator to adjust the flow:
+A 1.5 Gallon Per Minute flow regulator is built into the fresh water flush module, and flow of more than 1.5 GPM indicates a malfunction.
+Please contact the factory if you measure a flow rate of more than 1.5 GPM.